3mdeb/96boards-docs-wiki/The-FAQ-nursery.md

 **Q: I'm new here.
 What should I read first?**

-The blog post "96Boards Out of box experience guide – part 1/2" are the best place to start on 96Boards.
+The blog series "96Boards Out of box experience guide" are a great way to get a gentle introduction to 96Boards:

 * [96Boards Out of box experience guide – part 1](http://www.96boards.org/blog/96boards-box-experience-guide-1/)